Skip to main content

 Words by Anselm Anderson

-The second EP review of the week is a look at the upcoming four-tracker, Coda Revival by rising British hard rock starlets Lords of Ruin set for release this Friday, November 24th.
+The second EP review of the week is a look at the upcoming four-tracker, Coda Revival by British hard rock act Lords of Ruin due for release this Friday, November 24th.
 The band combines alternative metal with contemporary rock to satisfy the cravings of enthusiastic rock fans.
 Lords Of Ruin reminds me of a younger version of Avenged Sevenfold and a heavier alternative to Shinedown with their powerful and captivating lyrics, sharp riffs, and blistering drumming.
 The band explores a variety of styles on the four songs that are available here.

 Lords of Ruin were conceived in Northern England seven years ago, but it wasn't until 2019 that they released their first single.
 The band consists of "Lords" with vocalist Lord Dox, Lord Stev-O on drums, bassist Lord Liam and guitarists Lords Kev and Stones.
 They first gained notoriety with an appearance at the Hard Rock Hell Festival before the turgid pandemic struck Britain, Thankfully.
 The Lords returned with last year's debut EP Ruin Within, which allowed them to perform at large festivals.